This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 Then finally we started with Grasshopper to generate some cool stuff.
 First of all, we had an intro to the overall interface but it’s really messy and hard to learn.
-The nice thing is, that a double click on the Grasshopper canvas opens up a search bar similar to the one in Rhino where elements to place can be found.
+The nice thing is, that a double-click on the Grasshopper canvas opens up a search bar similar to the one in Rhino where elements to place can be found.

 Generate and Divide Loft from Three Points

-Later in Rhino we drew three points and connected them with Rhino (select multiple points) draw a line between them which then were generated into a plane which we divided into two numbers (chosen by a number slider) into parts (with “Divide Domain^2”) and then created a box out of them with “Isotrim” and “Surface Box” where the height was controlled by a slider again.
+Later in Rhino we drew three points and connected them with Rhino (select multiple points) draw a line between them which they were generated into a plane which we divided into two numbers (chosen by a number slider) into parts (with “Divide Domain^2”) and then created a box out of them with “Isotrim” and “Surface Box” where the height was controlled by a slider again.

-Going on with the previous work, we draw a so called “Bounding Box” which contained a sphere which was subtracting it from the box.
+Going on with the previous work, we draw a so-called “Bounding Box” which contained a sphere which was subtracting it from the box.
 This “Bounding Box” then was added into every section we previously divided from the loft.
 I did not really get how we made this but I guess that’s fine.

 The next one was much easier to grasp.
 We drew two curves, divided them into points and connected these points with a curve.
 A pipe then let these lines look much cooler.